newrelic/newrelic-agent-init-container/README.md

 | `9.10.0`   | The latest **initcontainer build** of agent version `9.10.0`  |
 | `9.10.0.0` | The initial **initcontainer build** of agent version `9.10.0` |

 In this example, once the tag `9.10.0.0` is published it will never be replaced.
-If a rebuilt container for agent verison `v9.10.0` is published, it will be published as `9.10.0.1`, incrementing the initcontainer build number.
+If a rebuilt container for agent version `v9.10.0` is released, it will be published as `9.10.0.1`, incrementing the init container build number.

 ### NodeJS